GopiOddiraju/DataVisualization/HW4-report.md

 I decided to plot a horizontal bar chart for better readability.
 I've plotted the bar chart using the data sorted by total death rates over all causes so that we can easily compare among states.
 Death rates were represented on X-axis and the states were represented using Y-axis.
 I've decreased the font size for the label on the y-axis to make sure the states' names do not overlap with each other.

-Top 5 fives states with highest death rates in 2006 were Mississippi, Alabama, West Virginia, Louisiana, and Oklahoma.
+To answer the question 1, Top 5 fives states with highest death rates in 2006 were Mississippi, Alabama, West Virginia, Louisiana, and Oklahoma.
 The lowest death rates were observed in states Hawaii, Minnesota, California, New York, and Utah with Hawaii being the lowest.

 ## Q2:

-###Question: Is this ordering different if you compare deaths due to disease vs. deaths due to accident, injury, and assault?
+### Question: Is this ordering different if you compare deaths due to disease vs. deaths due to accident, injury, and assault?
 In other words, which states are more hazardous to your health vs. which states are the most dangerous?